 “During the year, I gained a lot of experience.
 I learned how to do business.
 I learned about women’s health and how to protect our health and be clean,” Zarin says.

-Today Zarin has opened a tailoring shop in a crowded market in Kabul, something uncommon for Afghan women.
+Today Zarin has opened a tailoring shop in a crowded market, something uncommon for Afghan women.
 She not only pays her eldest daughter’s university fees and supports her family but also employs six other women.

 Zarin’s shop is a success and she dreams of expanding her shop and providing more women with employment opportunities.
 “When we make our own money, we don’t need to depend on men for anything.”